Blog background image

 • Goal-based investing is emerging as a preferred approach among women investors.

-As access to education, employment, and financial awareness improves, more women are participating actively in wealth creation.
-What was once a largely male-dominated investing environment is steadily evolving into a more inclusive and balanced ecosystem.
+With growing access to quality education, employment and increasing financial awareness, more women are taking charge of creating wealth.
+A once largely male-dominated investing environment is slowly evolving into a more inclusive and balanced one.

-This is not just a demographic change, it represents a structural transformation in how households plan, save, and invest.
+In this article, we explore how this is more than just a demographic change.
+These numbers represent a reshuffling in how households plan, save, and invest.

 How Has Women’s Workforce Participation Changed in India?

 According to recent labour force survey data, women’s workforce participation has increased from 22.9% in 2017–18 to 37% in 2023.
-This sharp rise reflects:
+This sharp rise reflects increased financial independence due to greater access to employment opportunities and evolving social dynamics.

-With independent income comes greater control over financial decisions.
+Independent income often encourages you to not only take control over financial decisions, but also set ambitious goals for yourself.
 This shift has naturally translated into higher engagement with investments and long-term financial planning.

-How Has Women’s Investing Evolved in Recent Years?
+How Has Women’s Investing in the Indian Equity Markets Evolved in Recent Years?

-Recent investor studies indicate that nearly 1 in 2 new investors are women.
+According to the FinEdge Women Investor Study, nearly 1 in 2 new investors are women at FinEdge.
 This marks a significant transformation from earlier years, when women’s participation was substantially lower.

 Bar chart showing growth in women investors at FinEdge from 2021 to 2024, rising from about 34.5% to over 46%, highlighting increasing participation of women in investing.

-The upward trend in participation between 2021 and 2024 clearly highlights that women are not just entering the investing ecosystem, they are becoming a driving force within it.
+The upward trend in participation between 2021 and 2024 clearly highlights that women are not just entering the investing ecosystem, or merely a part of it, they are becoming a driving force within it.

 Why Are Women Setting Larger Financial Goals?

-One of the most striking insights from recent investor data is the scale of financial goals set by women.
+One of the most striking insights from the study is the scale of financial goals set by women.
+Here are two examples:

 Retirement Planning

-Women investors are setting significantly higher retirement targets, with average goals around ₹5.9 crores compared to ₹3.48 crores for men.
+Women investors are setting significantly higher targets for their retirement corpus their with an average value of ₹5.9 crores compared to ₹3.48 crores for men.

 3D bar chart comparing retirement goals, showing women with an average goal of ₹5.9 crores and men with ₹3.48 crores, indicating higher retirement planning among women.